Scusemua/gopy/CONTRIBUTE.md

 When code is tricky or controversial, submitters and reviewers can request additional review from others and more LGTMs before merge.
 You can ask for more review by saying PTAL in a comment in a pull request.
 You can follow a PTAL with one or more @someone to get the attention of particular people.
-If you don't know who to ask, and aren't getting enough review after saying PTAL, then PTAL @go-python/developers will get more attention.
+If you don't know who to ask, and aren't getting enough review after saying PTAL, then PTAL @zhangjyr/developers will get more attention.
 Also note that you do not have to be the pull request submitter to request additional review.

 ### What Can I Do to Help?

-If you are looking for some way to help the `go-python` project, there are good places to start, depending on what you are comfortable with.
+If you are looking for some way to help the `zhangjyr` project, there are good places to start, depending on what you are comfortable with.

-- You can [search](https://github.com/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+user%3Ago-python) for open issues in need of resolution.
+- You can [search](https://github.com/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+user%3Azhangjyr) for open issues in need of resolution.
 - You can improve documentation, or improve examples.
 - You can add and improve tests.
 - You can improve performance, either by improving accuracy, speed, or both.
-- You can suggest and implement new features that you think belong in `go-python`.
+- You can suggest and implement new features that you think belong in `zhangjyr`.

 ### Style